Event marketing goes beyond pretty arrangements and just being there for the sake of it.

 Done well, event marketing can become part of your brand journey in the memory of your customers’ minds – and customer touchpoints are one of the main ways to ensure that your target audience’s movement through your brand’s proposal leads them to become customers at some point.

 Consumer mapping and customer journey visualization are not, of course, just about event marketing, per se.
-In essence, pretty much every type of marketing should strive to improve the customer journey across all channels.
+In essence, pretty much every type of marketing should strive to improve the customer journey across all channels (be it through customer feedback or other tools).
 Whether you are looking at digital touchpoints or industrial fairs, brand touchpoints are essential.

 But this time, we will discuss consumer mapping in event marketing.
 We will start from the personal interaction definition, move to client touchpoints and customer journey visualization, and, finally, we will tackle questions like how many touchpoints do you need before a sale and how do you create customer touchpoint mapping.Start Building Forms for Your Customer’s Journey